ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 ## Repository Search

-The repository search works in a similar way as [global search](#global-search), however in this case the endpoint refers to the repository and the search will be applied for a certain repository.
+The repository search works in a similar way as [global search](#global-search).
+In this case the endpoint refers to the repository, and the search will be applied for a certain repository.

-Say we want to search users by their `email` and `name`:
+Let's say we want to search users by their `email` and `name`:

 ```php
 class UserRepository extends Repository